Glasgow Kelvin (Scottish Parliament constituency): Constituency profile

-Glasgow city centre is in this constituency, including Kelvingrove Art Gallery, the cathedral, and the SEC Centre.
-All three of Glasgow's universities are here as well, making it reputedly the most educated constituency in Scotland; the large student population is an important factor in elections.
-It is also home to the Merchant City: described as 'yuppie housing', it was built out of the disused cotton and tobacco warehouses.
-This area is a symbol of the rebirth of the city, and Kelvin is arguably the most affluent constituency in Glasgow, although it also includes more deprived areas.
+Glasgow city centre was in this constituency, including Kelvingrove Art Gallery, the cathedral, and the SEC Centre.
+All three of Glasgow's universities were here as well, making it reputedly the most educated constituency in Scotland; the large student population was an important factor in elections.
+It was also home to the Merchant City: described as 'yuppie housing', built out of the disused cotton and tobacco warehouses.
+This area was a symbol of the rebirth of the city, and Kelvin was arguably the most affluent constituency in Glasgow, although it also included more deprived areas.

 History

 The predecessor to the Westminster constituency seat, Glasgow Hillhead, was the last Conservative seat in the city until Roy Jenkins won it for the Social Democratic Party at a by-election in 1982.
 He held it in 1983 general election but it was taken by Labour's George Galloway in 1987.